50 things to do in Cape Town for under R50

 Situated in Mouille Point, mini golf is probably the best value for money for any outdoor activity anywhere in Cape Town.
 Families with small kids, couples on dates, and groups of friends all congregate here to test their putting skills.

 Did you know that almost half of the world’s gemstones can be found in South Africa?
 And you could scratch for these gems right here in Cape Town!
-The Scratch Patch, located at both the V&A Waterfront and Simon’s Town, is a fun way to dig for your beautiful gems.
-Be sure to visit the gem exhibitions and shops afterward.
+The Scratch Patch, located both at V&A Waterfront and in Simon’s Town, is a fun way to dig for your beautiful gems.
+The gem exhibitions and shops are worth a visit afterward.

 Enjoy putt putt in a cave-like setting.
 It’s fun for the whole family and is next door to the Scratch Patch.
 This indoor activity can be enjoyed in all types of weather.

-28. Be A Kid Again At The Toy Museum
+28. Be a Kid Again at The Warrior Toy Museum

 The Warrior Toy Museum in Simon’s Town is lined with dinky toys, dolls, collections of model cars, boats, trains, aeroplanes, and other miscellaneous vintage toys.
 Check out memorabilia from the 70s and 80s.